Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Related Work

-In software engineering, collecting, classifying, and analyzing software defects has been recognized as an {important research topic} for improving software quality.
-Building a systematic taxonomy of software bugs can help stakeholders understand the pitfalls of target systems and guide developers for better development practices.
-One of the early attempts along the direction was the orthogonal defect classification (ODC) proposed by IBM Research~\cite{chillarege1991defect, chillarege1992orthogonal}.
-Since then, numerous endeavors have been made to construct defect taxonomies from various angles.
-These include investigations targeting different programming languages, such as C~\cite{le2015manybugs, tan2017codeflaws}, Javascript~\cite{hanam2016discovering, gyimesi2019bugsjs}, Java~\cite{pan2009toward}, Python~\cite{zhang2022excepy}, Julia~\cite{rahman2023come}, and multi-language programs~\cite{lin2017quixbugs, kochhar2016large}.
-Others delve into different applications, such as Infrastructure as Code (IaC)~\cite{rahman2020gang} and deep learning stacks~\cite{humbatova2020taxonomy}.
-Different from these attempts, our work mainly focuses on building a systematic taxonomy for LLM-generated code.
+\smalltitle{Taxonomy on Software Defects.} Building a systematic taxonomy of software bugs can help stakeholders understand the pitfalls of target systems and provide guidance for better development practices.
+One of the early attempts was the orthogonal defect classification proposed by IBM Research~\cite{chillarege1991defect, chillarege1992orthogonal}.
+Since then, numerous endeavors have been made to construct defect taxonomies targeting different programming languages~\cite{le2015manybugs, tan2017codeflaws, hanam2016discovering, gyimesi2019bugsjs, pan2009toward, zhang2022excepy, rahman2023come, lin2017quixbugs, kochhar2016large} or different applications~\cite{rahman2020gang, humbatova2020taxonomy}.
+Unlike previous attempts that focused on bugs in real-world software projects, our work focuses on LLM-generated code.
+Our findings reveal that a large portion of code errors made by LLMs exhibit complex semantic characteristics rather than subtle errors usually introduced by human programmers.